lukebrouwer2000/Discord.py-bot/README.md

 # Discord.py-bot
-Discord bot made in Python using the rewritten Discord.py wrapper
+Discord bot made in Python using the extensive Discord.py library.

 Includes commands and events: